bjornregnell/ubuntu-tweaks/vpn/vpn.md

 ## How to access LU VPN on Linux/Debian Ubuntu from 18.04 and beyond

-This guide is for students and employees at Lund University who want to access the internal university network securely via oru Virtual Private Network.
+This guide is for students and employees at Lund University who want to access the internal university network securely via our Virtual Private Network.
 This is done via a special app called FortiClient VPN.

 **NOTE:** When you access the internet via LU VPN your traffic is monitored and you should only use it for school and work at LU and **not for private traffic**.
 For example, the IT Security Dept at LU LDC will not be pleased if you run torrent downloads or other heavy traffic through the LU network.